-- (a) the following closed periods: - (i) from 15 February each year to the close of trading on the business day after the Company's half yearly results are announced to ASX; - (ii) from 15 August each year to the close of trading on the business day after the Company's annual results are announced to ASX; - (iii) from the first day after the end of each quarter to the close of trading on the business day after the Company's quarterly activities/cashflow reports are announced to the ASX; and - (iv) from 28 days before a prospectus or similar disclosure document is lodged by the Company with ASX; and - (b) any extension to a closed period, and any additional period, as specified by the Board.
+- (a) the following closed periods: - (i) from the day falling one week prior to the half year end (i.e. 1 January) to the close of trading on the business day after the Company's half yearly results are announced to ASX; - (ii) from the day falling one week prior to the financial year end (i.e. 1 July) to the close of trading on the business day after the Company's annual results are announced to ASX; - (iii) from the first day after the end of each quarter to the close of trading on the business day after the Company's quarterly activities/cashflow reports are announced to the ASX; - (iv) from 28 days before, to the close of trading on the business day after, the Company's annual general meeting; and - (v) from 28 days before a prospectus or similar disclosure document is lodged by the Company with ASX; and - (b) any extension to a closed period, and any additional period, as specified by the Board.